-- 3.9.1 No bodywork situated between 50mm and 330mm forward of the rear wheel centre line, and which is more than 75mm from the car centre line, may be more than 600mm above the reference plane. - 3.9.2 No bodywork situated between 50mm forward of the rear wheel centre line and 150mm behind the rear wheel centre line, and which is between 75mm and 355mm from the car centre line, may be located between 400mm and 730mm above the reference plane.
+- 3.9.1 No bodywork situated between 50mm and 330mm forward of the rear wheel centre line may be more than 730mm above the reference plane. - 3.9.2 No bodywork situated between 50mm forward of the rear wheel centre line and 150mm behind the rear wheel centre line, and which is between 75mm and 355mm from the car centre line, may be located between 400mm and 730mm above the reference plane.

-3.10 Bodywork behind the rear wheel centre line:
+3.10 Bodywork behind the rear wheel centre line :

-- 3.10.1 Any bodywork more than 150mm behind the rear wheel centre line which is between 200mm and 730mm above the reference plane, and between 75mm and 355mm from the car centre line, must lie in an area when viewed from the side of the car that is situated between 150mm and 350mm behind the rear wheel centre line and between 300mm and 400mm above the reference plane.
-When viewed from the side of the car no longitudinal cross section may have more than one section in this area. - 3.10.2 Any bodywork behind a point lying 50mm forward of the rear wheel centre line which is more than 730mm above the reference plane, and between 75mm and 355mm from the car centre line, must lie in an area when viewed from the side of the car that is situated between the rear wheel centre line and a point 350mm behind it.
-When viewed from the side of the car, no longitudinal cross section may have more than two closed sections in this area. - Furthermore, the distance between adjacent sections at any longitudinal plane must not exceed 15mm at their closest position. - 3.10.3 In order to ensure that the relationship between these two sections cannot change whilst the car is in motion they must be bridged by means of rigid impervious supports (including any adjustment mechanism) arranged such that no part of the trailing edge of the forward section may be more than 200mm laterally from a support.
-These rigid supports must:
+- 3.10.1 Any bodywork more than 150mm behind the rear wheel centre line which is between 150mm and 730mm above the reference plane, and between 75mm and 355mm from the car centre line, must lie in an area when viewed from the side of the car that is situated between 150mm and 350mm behind the rear wheel centre line and between 300mm and 400mm above the reference plane.
+When viewed from the side of the car no longitudinal cross section may have more than one section in this area.
+Furthermore, no part of this section in contact with the external air stream may have a local concave radius of curvature smaller than 100mm. - Once this section is defined, 'gurney' type trim tabs may be fitted to the trailing edge.
+When measured in any longitudinal cross section no dimension of any such trim tab may exceed 20mm. - 3.10.2 Other than the bodywork defined in Article 3.10.9, any bodywork behind a point lying 50mm forward of the rear wheel centre line which is more than 730mm above the reference plane, and less than 355mm from the car centre line, must lie in an area when viewed from the side of the car that is situated between the rear wheel centre line and a point 350mm behind it.

+With the exception of minimal parts solely associated with adjustment of the section in accordance with Article 3.18:

+- when viewed from the side of the car, no longitudinal cross section may have more than two sections in this area, each of which must be closed. - no part of these longitudinal cross sections in contact with the external air stream may have a local concave radius of curvature smaller than 100mm.